 I am wise because I know I know nothing.

 When you ASSUME, you make an ASS out of U and ME!

 For instance, someone claimed the code will recognize a sensor that comes into range.
 That's an assumption, not a proven fact.
 A simple experiment may prove or disprove it, and additional hypotheses and experiments can flesh out the range of circumstances where the basic claim holds.

-In order to establish reliably that the software a person receives is solely based on the software that the programmers wrote, and does not include any spyware or other malware that was introduced by a middleman (as has happened many times in China and the NSA has also bragged about it) a new scientific practice is being developed to use the crowd to verify software by regenerating builds on many machines to be compared with the software builds that project maintainers actually distributed.
-CCC 2014: Reproducible Builds This is very important, because build machines may also be personal laptops.
-If those have been compromised e.g. by risky web browsing or while passing through Customs, 1000's of users could be infected.
+In order to establish reliably that the software a user receives is solely based on the software that the programmers wrote, and does not include any spyware or other malware that was introduced by a middleman it is possible to leverage the crowd to verify software by regenerating builds on many machines to be compared with the software builds that project maintainers actually distributed.

 Observation: We need reproducible builds.

 Hypothesis: Our software does not have any spyware added to it e.g. on corrupted build computers.